shibopriyo5/post-hive/README.md

 # PostHive

-PostHive is a small, beginner-friendly posts demo app built with Express and EJS.
-It's designed for placements and internship demos: simple to run, easy to explain, and straightforward to extend.
+PostHive is a small, beginner-friendly posts demo app built with Express and EJS.  simple to run, easy to explain, and straightforward to extend.

 ## What this project demonstrates